-Deduplication is a technique that allows a storage provider to identify duplicated files (or chunks of these files) and therefore, avoid storing too many copies of the same content, by deleting some redundant copies.
-Such a technique can obtain significant savings in storage cost, since it was experimentally verified that in systems that store large amounts of data from several users, such as Dropbox [1] and Google Drive [2], it is possible to find large amounts of repeated data.
+Deduplication is a technique that allows a storage provider to identify duplicate files (or chunks of these files) and therefore to avoid storing too many copies of the same content.
+Such a technique can obtain significant savings in storage cost, as it was experimentally verified that in systems that store large amounts of data from several users, such as Dropbox [5] and Google Drive [8], it is possible to find large amounts of repeated data.
 Unfortunately, it is difficult to apply deduplication to encrypted data.
 If users encrypt their data before storing it and use different keys to perform the encryption, the same chunk will produce different cryptograms.
-This makes the storage provider unable to identify which data is redundant, preventing deduplication.
+This makes providers unable to identify which data is redundant, preventing deduplication.

 Encrypted deduplication is the name given to techniques that combine file encryption and data deduplication.
 This combination usually requires some form of direct or indirect coordination between the different clients.
 The challenge is to carry out this coordination in an efficient manner that allows for the preservation of the privacy of the information stored by each user.
-A potential vulnerability of encrypted deduplication techniques is exposure to frequency analysis attacks.
-A frequency analysis attack allows storage providers to infer which content is encrypted by observing how often it is accessed.

-Recent work takes advantage of Trusted Execution Environment (TEE) to increase the performance and security of encrypted deduplication systems [3, 4], in this document, we follow the same path.
+A potential vulnerability of ciphered deduplication techniques is exposure to frequency attacks.
+A frequency attack allows storage providers to infer which content is encrypted by observing how often it is accessed.
+Recent work uses Trusted Execution Environments (TEEs) to increase the performance and security of encrypted deduplication systems [13, 16, 22].
+In this paper, we follow the same path.

-We present FH-Dedup, a tunable encrypted deduplication system that leverages TEE to perform sensitive cryptographic operations and keep track of the frequency of all chunks.
-This data is stored in a frequency table (cache) internal to the TEE and in a larger encrypted table stored in an untrusted environment.
+We present FH-Dedup, a tunable encrypted deduplication system that leverages TEEs to perform sensitive cryptographic operations and keep track of the frequency of operations performed on every chunk.
+This data is stored in a frequency table (cache) internal to the TEE and a larger encrypted table is stored in an untrusted environment.
 We are the first to offer full privacy protection while achieving exact deduplication.
-We name our system FH-Dedup since we provide secure deduplication through Frequency Hiding.
-We propose techniques to protect the vulnerable external table stored outside the TEE.
-Additionally, our proposed protocol allows clients to read their files without requiring interaction with the TEE, offering an increased performance on reading operations, more than 5x faster.
+We name our system FH-Dedup since we provide secure deduplication through frequency hiding.
+We propose and evaluate different privacy policies to protect this table in insecure memory, and show that we can enforce privacy over this table, while others do not.
+Additionally, our proposed protocol allows clients to read their files without requiring interaction with the TEE, offering increased performance on reading operations, more than 5x faster over the state-of-the-art [13] that require read operations to be performed inside the enclave.